 Professor Sinéad McGilloway

-The psychological aspects and community context of health care and social problems.
-Child and adult mental health and well-being.
-Health services research and evaluation..
-The health and social care needs (including employment and social integration) of vulnerable and socially excluded groups.
+Broadly: The psychological aspects and community context of health care and social problems across the lifespan.
+Specifically: Child and adult mental health and well-being in the community.
+Health services research.
+Intervention/service design, development and evaluation.
+The health and social care needs of vulnerable and socially excluded groups.
 Mental health and well-being aspects of palliative/end-of-life care.
 Systematic reviews.

 Dr Bryan Roche